ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - The setup script has been modified to work on live Linux environments without issues
 - Added support for Arch-based Linux distributions
 - Added confirmation prompts to the PSBBN installer script when creating partitions
+- PSBBN image updated to version 2.01:
+  - Added **Open PS2 Loader** and **Launch Disc** to the Game Channel with a shortcut in the Navigator Menu
+  - Set USB keyboard layout to US English.
+Press `ALT+~` to toggle between kana and direct input
+  - Minor corrections to the English translation

 ## New installation scripts